viperproject/prusti-dev/user-guide/src/verify/panic.md

 }
 ```

-In this program, Prusti proves that the condition of the `if` branch is `false`, so no verification error is reported.

-Since Prusti is conservative, if it reports no verification errors then it means that the program is provably correct with regard to the checked properties.
+Since Prusti is conservative, if it reports no verification errors then it means that the program is provably correct *with regard to the checked properties.*
+The last part is important because [overflow checks](overflow.html) are *not* enabled by default.
+Similarly, Prusti may verify although some (or even all) program executions do not terminate because it verifies partial correctness properties.